NASA-AMMOS/3DTilesRendererJS/src/three/plugins/README.md

 ```
 The frame to use for projecting the image as a planar-projected overlay.
 If "null" then
 ellipsoidal projection is used.
 The frame origin represents the bottom left of the
 overlay.
 Z is up.
-Frame is specified in the local frame of the tile set.
+Frame is specified in the local frame of the tile set and is expected to
+transform points into the local frame from [ 0, 1 ].

 Overlay position will update as frame is adjusted.